-FOR EXAMPLE, IF YOU OWN 100 SHARES OF NORTH POINT COMMON STOCK, THEN AFTER THE MERGER YOU WILL RECEIVE 223 SHARES OF UNITED COMMON STOCK AND A CHECK FOR $0.68 \times \$38.00$ , OR \$25.84.
+FOR EXAMPLE, IF YOU OWN 100 SHARES OF NORTH POINT COMMON STOCK, THEN AFTER THE MERGER YOU WILL RECEIVE 223 SHARES OF UNITED COMMON STOCK AND A CHECK FOR 0.68×38.00 , OR \$25.84.

-: WHAT AM I BEING ASKED TO APPROVE?
+Q: WHAT AM I BEING ASKED TO APPROVE?

-A: You are being asked to approve the Agreement and Plan of Merger which provides for the merger of North Point into United.
+A: You are being asked to approve the merger of North Point into United.
 Approval of the proposal requires the affirmative vote of more than 50% of the outstanding shares of North Point common stock.

-The North Point board of directors has unanimously approved and adopted the merger agreement and recommends voting FOR approval of the merger agreement.
+The North Point board of directors has unanimously approved and adopted the merger agreement and recommends voting FOR approval of the merger.

-O: WHAT SHOULD I DO NOW?
+): WHAT SHOULD I DO NOW?